Key Risk Factors

 PJSC Gazprom ensures reliable and flexible gas supplies through long-term contracts.
-In October 2015, OOO Gazprom export held a gas auction to try out a new mechanism of gas sales in Europe.
-Additionally, to minimise the risk of lower supply levels a set of initiatives continues to be implemented to both build new infrastructure and bolster demand for natural gas, as well as strengthen the Company’s position in the sectors with a potential for extra supplies.
+Additionally, to minimise the risk of lower supply levels a set of initiatives continues to be implemented to both build new infrastructure and bolster demand for natural gas, as well as strengthen PJSC Gazprom’s position in the sectors with a potential for extra supplies.

 PJSC Gazprom pursues a policy of ensuring technological independence and import substitution to reduce the impact the economic restrictions imposed/reintroduced against Russia have on the Company.

 Gas transmission via third countries is associated with the risk of the counterparties defaulting on their transit obligations, which exposes Gazprom Group to the risk of improper performance of its obligations under gas supply contracts.